LucasBatten/APCSA-1/README.md

          // print the slashes
 ```

-It is hard to spaces, notice that we put in "-" temporarily to see them in the output.
+It is hard to see spaces in our output, notice that we put in "-" temporarily to see them.

 The output for this looks like: